Career Exploration – Free Career Exploration Resources

 - CareerTest.net – Type theory and career choices.

-- Employment and Social Development Canada Essential Skills – Assess skills for trades and apprenticeship.
+- Employment and Social Development Canada Essential Skills – Assess skills for trades and apprenticeships.

 - HumanMetrics Jung Typology Test – Various MBTI type tests.

-- Keirsey Temperament Sorter – After taking the personality type test scroll down to free mini report.
+- Keirsey Temperament Sorter – After taking the personality type test, scroll down to access a free mini-report.